jesseraypaulsen/nodecards/README.md

 - add confirmation for deleting cards

-- some way of deriving titles for the collapsed nodes. you could specify a special syntax for marking the title within the text content.
+- some way of deriving titles for the collapsed nodes. you could specify a special syntax for marking the title within the text content. or you could simply use the first 20 or so characters from the text content.

 - bug: as the text content in a nodecard reaches a certain length the last line is covered up by the button bar.